Warren Buffett isn’t buying Kinder Morgan’s meadow

 The main reason to own Kinder Morgan is that it is working off its debts, aided by a general recovery in the pipelines and energy sectors, and will reach a point where it can raise that crushed dividend and even start buying back stock.
 That is the “happy sunlit meadow” Chairman Rich Kinder has been speaking of since last April.

 The problem with the meadow is that getting there involves a bit of a slog.
 As I laid out ... in October, buybacks or a meaningful increase in Kinder Morgan’s dividend look more like 2018 events rather than something happening this year.
-The cash-flow math just doesn’t get you there any quicker -- and expectations on that front continue to come down:
+The cash-flow math just doesn’t get you there any quicker -- and expectations on that front continue to come down.

 As an aside, it’s worth noting Berkshire has been adding to its airline holdings -- a sector that typically prefers lower rather than higher energy prices.